 Besides freelancers, those individuals who choose to remain employed in the corporate sector are facing a shifting environment, as well.
 Due to restrictions caused by the pandemic, many employees have been working from home for months.
 Before COVID-19, only 7% of American workers had this opportunity — but now, remote work is here to stay.

 Employees report that flexible schedules and hybrid work is high on the list of desirable employer benefits.
 And many companies are taking these requests to heart, offering flexible work-from-home policies.
 However, these new arrangements are also forcing businesses to redefine plenty of guidelines and procedures.

 For example, employer practices liability (EPL) insurance is under microscopic review along with cyber liability insurance, to name a couple.
 Employers must redefine how to insure themselves and their employers.
-This approach is sure to impact several insurance policies, including professional liability.
+This approach is sure to impact several insurance policies, including professional liability and MSP insurance policies.

 Although professional liability insurance is informally known as “malpractice” insurance, it frequently covers missed deadlines, budget overruns, and oversights.
 Unfortunately, the worldwide health crisis has caused numerous delays and multiple issues in supply chains, causing the design and construction industry to suffer.